FreeBSD manual

 system information is incorrect) the terminal type derived from the

-/etc/ttys file or the TERM environmental variable is often something
+/etc/ttys file or the TERM environment variable is often something

 generic like network, dialup, or unknown.
 When tset is used in a